• Skip to primary navigation

 Nothing better than some Mexican flavors combined with some protein-packed quinoa.

-I am not a big fan of leftovers.
+Plus, I have a confession to make: I am not a big fan of leftovers.
 This means that I much rather have fresh meals every day if I have enough time.

 But from time to time, I put together recipes that are perfect for eating even a couple of days later and still taste amazing.
 And this Mexican quinoa is one of them!

-Believe it or not, you can meal prep this in advance, and it’s even better if you let it sit in the fridge for a day or two, as the flavors get time to melt together.
+Believe it or not, you can meal prep this in advance, and it’s even better if you let it sit in the fridge for a day or two as the flavors get time to melt together.

 A winner!